The Strega Prize is the most important Italian literary award since 1947. Each year it honours

 The juries of the Dante Societies around the world, including the chapter of the

-Dante Society of BC in Vancouver, have cast their vote to determine the winner of
+Dante Society of BC in Vancouver, will cast their vote to determine the winner of

 the Strega Literary Prize for Dante

-The winner of the Dante Society's worldwide literary presidia for the 2023 edition is
+The winner of the Dante Society's worldwide literary presidia for the 2023 edition was

 Rosella Postorino with her book Mi limitavo ad amare te (Feltrinelli).

-Postorino will present her book and receive her award in Florence
+Postorino presented her book and received her award in Florence

 Italy's winner of the 2023 Strega Prize